Draconizations/LnzLive/GUIDE.md

 #### Paintball Mode

 In `Paintball Mode`, you can place prepared paintballz by point-and-click on ballz.
-You can enter `Paintball Mode` either by right-click `Tools Menu` on a specific ball (which locks paintballz editing to that ballz) or through the top `Options Menu` under `Mode`
+You can enter `Paintball Mode` either by right-click `Tools Menu` on a specific ball (which locks paintballz editing to that ballz) or through the top `Options Menu` under `Mode`.

+When you apply paintballz to Babyz, LnzLive will automatically insert the new LNZ 5x with comments `;rep#`.
+This is because in-game, paintballz have no respect and show up at their own whim, and repeating them can help them appear more stably.

 #### Project Mode